cloudflare/cloudflare-docs/content/pages/framework-guides/deploy-a-nextjs-site.md

 ## Git Integration

-Besides manual deployments, you can make use of the Pages [git integration](/pages/configuration/git-integration), which allows you to connect a GitHub repository to your Pages application and have the application automatically built and deployed after each new commit is pushed to it.
+In addition to direct upload deployments, you can make use of the Pages [git integration](/pages/configuration/git-integration), which allows you to connect a GitHub repository to your Pages application and have the application automatically built and deployed after each new commit is pushed to it.

 This requires a basic understanding of [Git](https://git-scm.com/).
 If you are new to Git, refer to this [summarized Git handbook](https://guides.github.com/introduction/git-handbook/) on how to set up Git on your local machine.